intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/cifar10/README.md

 # PyTorch Cifar10 example
 We demonstrate how to easily run synchronous distributed PyTorch training using PyTorch Estimator of Project Orca in Analytics Zoo.
 We use a simple convolutional nueral network model to train on Cifar10 dataset, which is a dataset for image classification.
 See [here](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) for the original single-node version of this example provided by PyTorch.
+We demonstrate two distributed PyTorch training backends for this example, namely "bigdl" and "torch_distributed".
+You can run with either backend as you wish.

 ## Prepare the environment